List of Killing Eve episodes

 Killing Eve is a spy thriller television series that premiered on BBC America in the United States on 8 April 2018.
 The series is based on the Villanelle novel series by Luke Jennings, and follows Eve Polastri (Sandra Oh), a British intelligence investigator tasked with capturing psychopathic assassin Villanelle (Jodie Comer); as the chase progresses, the two develop a mutual obsession.

-In January 2020, it was renewed for a fourth and final series, which premiered on 27 February 2022.
+In January 2020, it was renewed for a fourth and final season, which premiered on 27 February 2022.